jonas7654/Econometrics/README.md

 ***Proprietary Software***
  - [STATA](https://www.stata.com/) is a general-purpose statistical software package.
 Many economists use STATA.
  - [MATLAB](https://www.mathworks.com/products/matlab.html) (matrix laboratory) is a multi-paradigm numerical computing  environment programming language.

+ ***List of Packages for R,Julia,Python to begin with*** -The [R](https://www.r-project.org/) base Package contains all important packages for your model estimations.
+However sometimes there are packages who are better and easier to use in comparison to the base packages.
+I will list a few useful packages below.
+ * [Tidyverse](https://www.tidyverse.org/) offers a variety of packages for data manipulation, plotting and importing.

 ---